 Goal: Complete Aquifer Storage and Recovery (ASR) Phase 1 and Expanded ASR Project(s)

-Ø ASR1: Secure State Water Resources Control Board (SWRCB) water rights permit for Phase 1 ASR Project (if not, team will prepare for water rights hearing) (completed 12/31/07)
+Ø ASR1: Secure State Water Resources Control Board (SWRCB) water rights permit for Phase 1 ASR Project (if not, team will prepare for water rights hearing) (revised to 12/31/07; completed)

 Ø ASR2: Complete Well #2 for Phase 1 ASR, including final facilities design and contractor selection (revised to 3/31/08).

 Ø ASR3: Determine the feasibility of a dual-well injection test and report results to the General Manager (revised to 12/31/07; feasibility assessment completed).